soniamatise/dept-frontend-assignment/README.md

 # DEPT

-> The Dept front-end assignment made in Nuxt.js
+> The Dept front-end assignment made in Nuxt.js by Sonia Nusselder

 ## Build Setup